 - Human Popsicle: The Hero's fate at the end of Book 2, getting frozen away at Jaania's hands.
 At the beginning of Book 3, after many years, The Hero's icy prison finally shatters.

 - Idea Bulb: The Hero gets a candle in place of the lightbulb.

 - Idiot Hero: S/he is either this or the Only Sane Man, depending on what the plot calls for.

 - Karma Meter: Averted.
-Unlike AdventureQuest, which does have a Karma Meter, and AdventureQuest Worlds, where you can pick between "Good" and "Evil" factions, the Hero of Dragonfable is specifically Good.
-Or Neutral, at least.
-Quests will occasionally let you pick an Evil choice, but this usually results in a Non-Standard Game Over, where your character pays a terrible price for his/her treachery.
+Unlike AdventureQuest, which does have a Karma Meter, and AdventureQuest Worlds, where you can pick between "Good" and "Evil" factions, the Hero of Dragonfable is specifically Good, or at the very least Neutral.

 - Latex Perfection: When infiltrating a Rose fortress, the Hero impersonates Edd, one of the Rose's soldiers, using a non-magical mask created by a face nomb plant.
 Aside from paler skin, your character is able to disguise as him perfectly, even if your character is a girl.